AAx13/holbertonschool-sysadmin_devops/0x03-shell_variables_expansions/README.md

 ***
 Script that prints all possible combinations of two letters, except `oo`.
 * Letters are lower cases, from `a` to `z`.
-* One combinaison per line.
+* One combination per line.
 * The output should be alpha ordered, starting with `aa`.
 * Do not print `oo`.
 * Your script file should contain maximum 64 characters.